 Hands Free Riding – at least one hand must be on the handlebars at all times when you’re riding your bicycle.

-Brakes – every bike must have a break that will stop the bicycle within 25 feet once engaged.
+Brakes – every bike must have a break that will which will enable the bicyclist to stop within 25 feet from a speed of 10 miles per hour on dry, level, clean pavement.

 Multiple Riders – if you’re out for a ride with other cyclists, you can ride two riders next to each other, so long as you’re not impeding traffic.
 Riding in a bike lane is a good choice when available, especially when you’re riding with multiple different bicycles.